The table with the bread and wine was the first object you would encounter when you entered through the door and into the tabernacle.

-The table inside the tabernacle was to hold bread and wine.
-This constituted the food of the priests.
+The table inside the Tabernacle was to hold bread and wine.
+This was the food of the priests.

 “They shall spread a blue cloth over the table for the bread offered to the LORD and put on it the dishes, the incense bowls, the offering bowls, and the jars for the wine offering.
 There shall always be bread on the table.”
 (Num 4:7)

 “You shall take choice flour, and bake twelve loaves of it; two-tenths of an ephah shall be in each loaf.
 You shall place them in two rows, six in a row, on the table of pure gold.
 You shall put pure frankincense with each row, to be a token offering for the bread, as an offering by fire to the LORD.”
 (Lev 24:5-7)